RobinUS2/indispenso/README.md

 ## Background
 This project is developed as there are a lot of companies that rely on a handful of people to manage critical infrastructure.
 Most companies who run critical infrastructure dislike the [_Bus factor_](http://en.wikipedia.org/wiki/Bus_factor).
-This is where Dispenso comes in and allows people to take actions based upon consenus.
+This is where indispenso comes in and allows people to take actions based upon consenus.

 One can for example reboot a service on a server based on a pre-defined template.

 ## Implementation
-There are 3 key user roles within dispenso:
+There are 3 key user roles within indispenso:

 | Name | Manage templates | Request job | Approve request |
 |------|------------------|-------------|-----------------|